christiansiegel/knitter/README.md

 ![Numbering](doc/numbering.png "Numbering")

-To have an estimate how much string is needed, the total length is printed in the end.
+To have an estimate how much thread is needed, the total length is printed in the end.

 ```
-Total string length: 1543 m
+Total thread length: 1543 m
 ```

 ## HTML